My areas of interest include computers, audio recording technology and studio setups, and any kind of hardware in between.

-Did you know they have portable digital oscilloscopes that fit into the palm of your hand nowadays?
-I'd love to go back in time and show the users of the original oscilloscopes what we have to work with these days: they'd be amazed.
+Did you know there are portable digital oscilloscopes that fit into the palm of your hand nowadays?
+I'd love to go back in time and show the users of the original oscilloscopes what we have to work with these days; they'd be amazed.
 However, not all handheld digital oscilloscopes are made equal, and they may not have the features you need.

 Oscilloscopes are useful for a variety of scientific and electronic tasks.
 They're even used in automotive work.
 As we move further into an increasingly digital age, we're finding new uses for these multi-faceted devices.
 If you're finding that lugging around that big old oscilloscope you've had for 30 years is getting tedious, you might consider upgrading to a smaller unit.

 My Top Picks

 This article will be checking out a few of the best (in my opinion) portable digital oscilloscopes around today.
 Because most product literature will only outline the good news and not the bad, I'll be reviewing each one with practical information on its uses and limitations.
 Hopefully by this you'll get a good sense of where to invest your money.
 Let's get going!

 - Owon Portable Digital Oscilloscope With USB

 Below, you'll see a lot of models (but not all) with USB functionality.
 That's a very useful feature on a digital storage oscilloscope.
 It lets you load the stored data from a test into your computer for more in-depth analysis, storage and printing.

 It's not strictly essential, but it's definitely a feature you'll miss if you opt out.